Top 9 Internet Speed Test Apps

 1. Ookla Speedtest

-Ookla Speedtest is rated 4.3 in the Apple and Google Play app stores.
-It’s also available as a web version.
+Speedtest is rated 4.3 in the Apple and Google Play app stores.
+It’s also available in a web version.

 2. Meteor

-Open Signal’s Meteor speed test assesses your internet connection over Wi-Fi, 3G, 4G/LTE, and 5G.
+Open Signal’s Meteor speed test assesses your internet connection over Wi-Fi or cellular.
 Meteor lets you test your connection on different apps, such as Spotify, YouTube, TikTok, Instagram, and Zoom.
 You can review detailed stats and sort past tests by performance.

-Meteor is rated 4.7 in the Apple and Google Play app stores.
+Meteor is rated 4.7 in the Apple app store and 4.8 in the Google Play store.

 3. SpeedTest Master